Liverpool held by Everton as delayed bid to seal EPL resumes - WHIZ News

 But with eight games remaining, Liverpool has considerable breathing space to end the drought and win its first domestic championship since 1990.

 “Physically it was really intense.
-I’ll take that,” Liverpool manager Juergen Klopp said.
+I’ll take that,” Liverpool manager Jürgen Klopp said.
 “We didn’t have enough chances.
 Most of the time we were dominant but they had the biggest chance.”

 That came for Carlo Ancelotti’s side with 10 minutes to go when Dominic Calvert-Lewin’s shot was saved by Alisson and a follow-up from Tom Davies hit the post.
 Alisson was alert again to deny fellow Brazilian Richarlison as the game came to life in the closing stages.